FasterXML/jackson/README.md

 ### Enterprise support

-In addition to free (for all) community support, enterprise support—starting with version 2.10—is available as part of the [Tidelift Subscription](https://tidelift.com?utm_source=maven-com-fasterxml-jackson-core-jackson-core&utm_medium=referral&utm_campaign=enterprise&utm_term=repo) for (most) Jackson components.
+In addition to free (for all) community support, enterprise support is available as part of the [Tidelift Subscription](https://tidelift.com?utm_source=maven-com-fasterxml-jackson-core-jackson-core&utm_medium=referral&utm_campaign=enterprise&utm_term=repo) for (most) Jackson components.

 The maintainers of `Jackson` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
 [Learn more.](https://tidelift.com/subscription/pkg/maven-com-fasterxml-jackson-core-jackson-core?utm_source=maven-com-fasterxml-jackson-core-jackson-core&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)